 Prior to the deadline for dropping courses or resigning from the University as specified in the Academic Calendar, a student who has been dropped for non-attendance may defend his/her delinquent attendance to the teacher, declare a firm intention to attend all remaining classes, and request reinstatement in the class.
-If reinstatement appears justified in the combined judgment of the teacher and the teacher's Department Chair, the teacher will indicate the requested reinstatement at the top of the initial DROP FOR NON- ATTENDANCE form retained by the student's Department Chair.
+If reinstatement appears justified in the combined judgment of the teacher and the teacher's SON Director, the teacher will indicate the requested reinstatement at the top of the initial DROP FOR NON- ATTENDANCE form retained by the SON Director.

-The Department Chair will circulate copies of the student's request for reinstatement to the student and the Office of Admissions and Records, who will reflect the student's actual accomplishment since students are always responsible for assignments missed.
-After the deadline for dropping courses or resigning from the University as specified in the Academic Calendar: (1) A student who remains officially enrolled in a class, including a student who has received a WARNING - ATTENDANCE VIOLATIONS notice but who has not yet been officially dropped for non-attendance from the class, must complete the class or receive an "F" ("NC" if the action involves a developmental education class) at the end of the semester.
+The SON Director will circulate copies of the student's request for reinstatement to the student and the Office of Admissions and Records, who will reflect the student's actual accomplishment since students are always responsible for assignments missed.
+After the deadline for dropping courses or resigning from the University as specified in the Academic Calendar: (1) A student who remains officially enrolled in a class, including a student who has received a WARNING - ATTENDANCE VIOLATIONS notice but who has not yet been officially dropped for non-attendance from the class, must complete the class or receive an "F" at the end of the semester.
 (2) A student who has been dropped for nonattendance may not, at this point, request reinstatement in the class.